 Selling stocks to generate cash can have tax benefits for investors.
 The long-term capital gains tax rates are often lower than the income rates that interest, REIT dividends, annuity income or rental income might incur.
 While stock dividends may be taxed either as ordinary income or as capital gains, depending on the circumstance, selling stocks can give you greater flexibility by balancing realized gains and losses while maintaining broad market exposure.

-In a taxable account, you can pare back over-weighted positions or sell any stocks with accrued losses to offset capital gains.
-Fisher Investments believes using the homegrown dividend method is a flexible, potentially more tax-efficient approach that focuses on total return.
+In a taxable account, you can pare back overweighted positions or sell any stocks with accrued losses to offset capital gains.
+Fisher Investments believes using the homegrown-dividend method is a flexible, potentially more tax-efficient approach that focuses on total return.

-Image that reads the definitive guide to retirement income
+The definitive guide to retirement income.

 Definitive Guide to Retirement Income